Artur Beterbiev: Beterbiev vs. Yarde

-Beterbiev was expected to make a mandatory title defense against the number one ranked WBO light heavyweight contender Anthony Yarde on 29 October 2022 at The O2 Arena in London, England.
-Beterbiev withdrew from the bout on 19 August, due to an undisclosed injury.
-The bout was re-scheduled for 28 January 2023 at the OVO Arena Wembley.
 Beterbiev won the fight by an eighth-round stoppage.
-He knocked Yarde down with a counter right hook to an attempted uppercut, which floored the British fighter at the midway point of the round.
+After hurting Yarde in the seventh round, Beterbiev came out the next round looking for a knockout.
+He knocked Yarde down with a counter right hook to an attempted uppercut, which dropped Yarde to his hand and knees at the midway point of the round.
 Although referee Steve Gray allowed the bout to continue, the corner of Yarde threw in the towel a few seconds later.
+The time of stoppage was 2:01 of the round.
 Beterbiev was down 68–65 and 67–66 on two of the judges' scorecards at the time of the stoppage.
-He had outlanded Yarde 135 to 111 in total punches and 84 to 75 in power punches by that point.
+Bivol out-landed Yarde 135 to 111 in total punches and 84 to 75 in power punches at the time off stoppage.